watatomo/tomoya.moe/_posts/idol_story/wataru/animal_presentation.md

 <Bubble character="Subaru">

 Yup, yup!
-Lemme know anytime you wanna go on a walk with <span className="hold">Daikichi☆</span>
+Lemme know anytime you wanna go on a walk with Daikichi&NoBreak;☆

 </Bubble>